Advanced usage¶

 };

 So what we can see is that short has a size of 4, longlong a size of 8, char is 1 but then there’s Process.pointerSize for the ansi, string and pointer ones.
-The reason for this is that size of these types is process dependent on its architecture, it’s variable hence we need to take this information into account.
+The reason for this is that size of these types is dependent on the architecture we are running on.
+Since it's variable we need to take this information into account when accessing a struct.

 It’s important to note that we can always read the first member without any major issues, because the offset of it is 0.